-If you lived in Netherlands instead of United States, you would:
+If you moved to Netherlands from the United States, you would:

 MAKE 18% LESS MONEY EVERY YEAR